 Stephanie Dubois is a journalist with CBC Edmonton.
-She has more than a decade of experience reporting in print media, television and radio.
 Share your stories with Stephanie at email@example.com

 Latest from Stephanie Dubois

 Young artists making custom skateboards to help fund a good cause

 One group of young people in St. John's is getting the chance to make custom-designed skateboards and hone their skills they need to make a living as an artist, all while giving back to a cause they care about.